 Former SP leader and Rajya Sabha MP Amar Singh dies at 64

-Rajya Sabha MP Amar Singh, who once wielded immense influence in power circles as a close aide of Samajwadi Party leader Mulayam Singh Yadav, has died in Singapore where he was undergoing treatment for kidney-related ailments.
-Singh, 64, had undergone a kidney transplant in 2011 and was not keeping well for a long time.
+Rajya Sabha MP Amar Singh, who once wielded immense influence in power circles as a close aide of Samajwadi Party leader Mulayam Singh Yadav, died on Saturday in Singapore where he was undergoing treatment for kidney-related ailments.
+Singh, 64, had undergone kidney transplant in 2011 and was not keeping well for a long time.
 He was admitted to a hospital in Singapore some eight months ago.

 Earlier in the day, the former Samajwadi Party leader had posted messages on Twitter, paying tributes to Bal Gangadhar Tilak on his 100th death anniversary and also wishing people on Eid.
 A colourful and flamboyant politician who often did not pay much heed to demands of political correctness in his interactions, including with media, Amar Singh shot into the league of political bigwigs as Yadav's confidant.
 Many believed that Yadav liked Amar Singh for his cross-party and industry links, and go-getter attitude that helped his party navigate demands of realpolitik.
 He is believed to have played a crucial role in swinging the Samajwadi Party's support for the UPA in 2008 after the Left parties withdrew their support due to their opposition to the Indo-US nuclear deal.
 In 2015, a book by an American author claimed that Amar Singh contributed between USD 1 million and USD 5 million to the Clinton Foundation in 2008.
 The author also speculated whether Amar Singh "was a conduit for other powerful interests in India pushing for approval of the nuke deal."
 Singh had denied allegations.